All Episodes

 Yeah, and look, it was a deliberate effort.

-This this so-called, you know, uh this limit on non-medical expenditures uh is designed to help shift the burden of the cost of health care back on to insurance companies and insurance agents.
+This so-called, you know, this limit on non-medical expenditures is designed to help shift the burden of the cost of health care back onto insurance companies and insurance agents.

-Now, insurance companies on an average last year had a profit margin of just over three cents on every dollar.
+Now, insurance companies, on an average, last year had a profit margin of just over 3 cents on every dollar.

-So if you start saying you've got to limit the total amount of money that you can uh that that that you can spend on anything other than somebody's medical expenses to some arbitrary number, it's gonna squeeze everything and you don't have much to squeeze.
+So if you start saying you've got to limit the total amount of money that you can spend on anything other than somebody's medical expenses to some arbitrary number, it's going to squeeze everything and you don't have much to squeeze.

-I uh you know, this is this is just the the front edge of this.
+This is just the front edge of this.

-And we're gonna see more of this in the in the months ahead.
+And we're going to see more of this in the months ahead.

 I was just, you know, we're coming up to a break here.